lhelms2/howto_rtd/docs/source/quick_rst.rst

 Notes and Warnings
 -------------------

-Notes and warnings use the tags .. note:: and .. warning:: , respectively.
+Notes and warnings use the .. note:: and .. warning:: tags, respectively.

 The content of the note or warning is indented under the tag, with one blank line below the tag.